Folium Systems

 • Convert recurring buyer confusion into new FAQ questions instead of burying it in long paragraphs.

-• Run verifier guards after each FAQ expansion so sitemap, manifests, JSON, pages, and PDFs stay aligned.
+• Run public validation checks after each FAQ expansion so sitemap, manifests, JSON, pages, and PDFs stay aligned.

 Folium Systems Public-facing PDF foliumsystems.com